 My dissertation, tentatively titled, “Identity Assessments in the Neoliberal Age: Personality, Therapy, and Business, 1968-2000,” explores the connections between self-understanding, personal development, and the rise of increasingly large and diverse corporations by investigating how and why personality tests and related psychological assessments became an integral part of American business and popular culture in the last third of the twentieth century.

-I received my B.A.
-(2008) in Philosophy and Political Science from the University of Pennsylvania, and my M.A.
+I received a B.A.
+(2008) in Philosophy and Political Science from the University of Pennsylvania, and an M.A.
 (2011) in Anthropology from the New School for Social Research.